jacklam718/qvnc/README.md

 qvnc
 ====
-qvnc is a VNC Viewer, to use the program you need vnc server e.g RealVNC, Tightvnc..
+qvnc is a VNC Viewer, to use the program you need vnc server e.g RealVNC, Tightvnc etc.

 ####Libraries
 * Twisted